 |Strategy||What it includes|

-Ensuring accessibility by establishing stores within the range of their target audience.
-Some of their stores also offer services 24X7.
+- Ensuring accessibility by establishing stores within the range of their target audience.
+Some of their stores also offer services 24*7.

-Promotion includes all the offline and online channels and methods that you use to make the consumers aware of your products or services.
-The main goal of promotion is to communicate the value of a product or service.
+The promotional marketing mix includes all the offline and online channels and methods you use to make the consumers aware of your products or services.
+The main goal of promotion is to communicate a product's or service's value.

-The promotion channel includes TV advertising, banners, pamphlets, email marketing, display advertising, social media advertising, etc.
+The promotion channel includes TV advertising, banners, pamphlets, email marketing, [display ads](https://www.mailmodo.com/guides/display-ads/, social media ads, etc.

 When you decide about a promotional channel, ask yourself these questions: